 The death of a family member or close friend is difficult.
-In addition to the grief of personal loss, those close to the deceased may also have to make a number of pressing decisions about the affairs of the deceased person.
-All of this can be stressful on those who are left behind.
+Those close to the deceased person may also have to make pressing decisions about them.
+All of this can make the situation even more stressful.

 Many duties, such as dealing with property of the deceased person, do not have to be dealt with right away.
-Generally such duties can be handled later, usually by an Executor or Administrator of the estate.
-Detailed information about managing an estate can be found in our Estates section.
+These things are usually dealt with later by whoever is appointed to handle the estate.
 However, there may be a number of other decisions to be made, and duties to be carried out, which cannot be delayed.
-The information in this section is designed to address some of those things that may need to be done in the short-term after someone has died.
+The information in this section is designed to address some of these things.

 Talking about death and dying is difficult.
-Throughout this section we have tried to provide useful legal information in a straightforward manner, using plain language that is easy to understand.
-We hope that this approach provides individual users with the information they need to make informed decisions during the difficult period surrounding the death of a loved one.
+Throughout this section we have tried to provide useful legal information in a straightforward and plain manner.
+We hope that this helps readers make informed decisions during the difficult period surrounding the death of a loved one.

 There are different ways to consent to donate your organs and tissue after death and to ensure that your family understand your wishes.